 - Round the individual bar price up to the nearest dollar.
 Ex: $1.50 rounded to the nearest dollar is $2 per bar. $1.60 rounded to the nearest dollar is also $2 per bar.
 If you paid $1 per bar, your markup costs rounded to the nearest dollar would mean that you would sell each bar to your patrons for $2 a piece.

 NOTE: to mark up your bars by 50% or 60%, you’ll ALWAYS multiply 1.5 or 1.6 times the amount of money that you paid for 1 bar.

-Step Three: Order Your Bars!
+Step Five: Order Your Bars!

 Once your organization is comfortable with the price and shipping cost, order your bars!
 Make sure to store them in a cool place until your event to keep them as fresh as possible.

-Step Four: Scout a Good Location
+Step Six: Scout a Good Location

 While waiting for your bars to arrive, check out several locations for high traffic areas full of hungry patrons.
 Also, consider the time of day that would be best to sell the chocolates.
 If your club plans to sell them while at school, tell your candy sellers to be on the lookout for patrons during lunch, between classes, or before/after school.
 If your club plans to be away from campus while selling, pick areas that are busiest around times when people are hungriest: around subway and bus stations after work, in busy parks or other outdoor places around lunch time, etc.